evansm7/pico-mac/README.md

 It's a simple circuit in terms of having few components: just the Pico, with three series resistors and a VGA connection, and DC power.
-However, if you're not comfortable soldering then don't choose this as your first project: I don't want you to zap your mouse
+However, if you're not comfortable soldering then don't choose this as your first project: I don't want you to zap your mouse, keyboard, monitor, SD cards...

 Disclaimer: This is a hardware project with zero warranty.
 All due care has been taken in design/docs, but if you choose to build it then